flutter/website/src/content/ui/assets/asset-transformation.md

 transformer code must write its output to.

-If the transformer applications finishes with a non-zero exit code, the build will fail with error message explaining that transformation of the asset failed.
+If the transformer applications finishes with a non-zero exit code, the build fails with error message explaining that transformation of the asset failed.
-Anything written to the [`stderr`] stream of the process by the transformer will be included in the error message.
+Anything written to the [`stderr`] stream of the process by the transformer is included in the error message.

 ## Sample